 Drawing on the acronym Inclusion-Diversity-Equity-Access-Success, each year’s session will focus on a new pressing issue at the intersection of technology and social justice.

-In 2023 we will explore Digital Physical Entaglements: Environments, Bodies, and Space.
+In 2023 we explored Digital Physical Entaglements: Environments, Bodies, and Space.

 For questions about participating, please visit the Apply page, or email Sarah Torsch at firstname.lastname@example.org to join our mailing list.